Marion Rose

 In each case, feelings are important, because they are communicating something to us.
 The more we listen, the more we can understand what the most helpful response is.

-Needs-based feelings are feelings that our body creates when our needs are not met, and the feelings literally tell us that there is an unmet need.
+Needs-feelings are feelings that our body creates when our needs are not met, and the feelings literally tell us that there is an unmet need.
 These feelings truly go away when we meet that need, because the feelings have done what they were there to do.

-Needs-based feelings acknowledge that the physiological and emotional states of each person deeply affect each other.
+Needs-feelings acknowledge that the physiological and emotional states of each person deeply affect each other.
 When our needs are met, including for calm and present connection and safety, the feelings truly leave our bodies, unless the need has been unmet for some time or in an extreme way.
 The feelings were signalling the need and so are no longer required.

-Feelings-feelings are feelings from the present or past that need to be lovingly heard.
+Healing-feelings are feelings from the present or past that need to be lovingly heard.
 For a child, that means to an adult who is able to be present with that feeling in our body.
 As we develop our own internal presencing, we can also lovingly listen to that feeling ourselves.

-When the feeling-feeling is felt, expressed and heard with loving presence, it can leave our bodies, as can the associated stress hormones and physical tension and we can return to a natural state of calm, focussed presence.
+When the healing-feeling is felt, expressed and heard with loving presence, it can leave our bodies, as can the associated stress hormones and physical tension and we can return to a natural state of calm, focussed presence.
 For a child, that might be having a big cry or tantrum with their parent lovingly listening.
 For an adult, that might be sharing with another adult, or being listened to by our Inner Loving Mother or Inner Loving Father.

 If we believe that these feelings indicate an unmet need, and we do all we can to stop the feelings, we will at times suppress feelings.
 The person appear to be calm, but those feelings don’t actually leave their bodies.
 They are dissociating or suppressing rather than feeling true calmness.